Tim Burton: The Master of Odd

 It was a low budget movie, even though it doesn’t look like a one.
 Due to the tight budget, Tim Burton was clashing constantly with the other producers of the movie.
 However, he wanted to make this movie a box office hit and his commitment created a positive impact on the success of the movie.

-This is the main reason why he took the initiative to create the other movies in Batman series.
+This is the main reason why he took the initiative to create the other movies in the Batman series.
 All the other movies were low budget ones as well.
 He had a clear understanding on how to manage the available resources and get the best out of them.

 Awards for the Unique Artist